JanThar/HapticHardware/Readme.txt

 3) Parallel

 A dedicated micro controller (in this case: A MSP430G2553 (small package and two wire programming interface)) drives up to four vibration motors.
-Wiring is done with a standard 4 wire flat cable with crimped connectors.
-A voltage regulator board in certain distances (corresponding to power consumption - see max current for flat flex cables) will regulate voltage down from a higher supply voltage.
+Wiring is done with a standard 4 wire flat ribbon cable with crimped connectors.
+A voltage regulator board in certain distances (corresponding to power consumption - see max current for flat ribbon cables) will regulate voltage down from a higher supply voltage.
 While wiring is easy, you have to program each controller with a unique ID (all boards receive serial commands parallel) - the programing interface is also included in the 4 wire connector.